xinxianzhao/xinxianzhao.github.io/_pages/cv.md

 Experience
 ======
+* The International Exchange Program for Graduate Students, Tongji University (No. 2023020025), 2024 (6 months)
+  * Conducted eye-tracking experiments on prediction in language comprehension at the National University of Singapore.
+  * Supervisor: Prof. Aine Ito

 * National Social Science Foundation of China (17BYY165), 2021-2022
   * Designed and conducted behavioral experiments on prosody production and perception among over 200 participants.
   * Supervisor: Prof. Xiaohu Yang